igomezv/igomezv.github.io/projects_eng.md

 ## Collaboration on the SimpleMC cosmological parameter estimation code
 Cosmological parameter estimation code developed by Dr. A. Slosar and Dr. JA Vazquez.
-In recent times, I helped incorporate nested sampling, convergence criteria for Metropolis-Hastings and other new functionality.
+In recent times, I helped incorporate nested sampling, convergence criteria for Metropolis-Hastings and other new functionalities.

 Collaborating with Dr. JA Vazquez.